virgesmith/pico-crypto-key/README.md

 - `verify` verify the given hash matches the signature and public key
 - `encrypt` encrypts using AES256
 - `decrypt` decrypts using AES256
+- `auth` generates a one-time authentication string, a bit like TOTP or WebAuthn
 - `set_pin` set a new PIN
+- `info` returns version, board type and device time

 See the examples for more details.